 Megan Goosey discusses positive impact of Washington internship

-Megan Goosey, an advertising/public relations major, is currently interning with the nonprofit organization Central Union Mission in Washington, D.C.
+Megan Goosey, an advertising/public relations major, interned with the nonprofit organization Central Union Mission in Washington, D.C.
 She obtained this internship through The Washington Center, a program that provides semester and summer internships for students in Washington, D.C.
 In this program, students also take academic courses in conjunction with their internship experiences.
-Read more about her amazing experience.